Eastern Europe, Hungary

 Lou suggests Florida, but Andy reiterates he wants Helsinki… but then changes his mind.

 I didn’t change my mind about Helsinki.
 I was genuinely curious about it.
-On our first day aboard the ship, we were to take a short bus trip into Finland’s capital and take a harbor cruise.
+On our first day aboard the ship, we were to take a short bus trip into Finland’s capital and enjoy a harbor cruise.
 This was one of the “free excursions” offered by Regent.
 But first, we needed to fuel up with breakfast.
 So we went down to the Compass Rose restaurant and enjoyed some very hearty fare, delivered to us by warm and attentive wait staff.

 We were arriving in Helsinki during the late morning hours, so we had time for a leisurely breakfast and, as it turned out, a quick lunch.
 I’m glad we had lunch before we got off the ship, as our excursion took place during the time when we might ordinarily have a midday repast.
 There’s a reason I mention this, and I’ll get to it in a couple of posts. 😉 Suffice to say, we went to La Veranda again and grazed the humongous buffet so we’d be well-fortified for our trip to the city of Helsinki.